 All members of the Audit Committee are financially literate and are able to understand matters under the purview of the Audit Committee including financial reporting process to effectively discharge their duties.
-They have attended relevant training to assist them in discharging their duties effectively and were also briefed by our external auditors of the latest accounting and audit standards applicable to the Group.
-During the financial period, the following are the training attended by the members:-
+They have been briefed by our external auditors of the latest accounting and audit standards applicable to the Group and during the financial year, they have all attended the in-house seminar entitled Land Matters, Law and Regulations.